LennOak/DataAnalytics-Ecommerce/README.md

 5. Select the local SQL Server data source and click Change Source.

-6.Update the Server and Database names to match your local setup.
+6. Update the Server and Database names to match your local setup.

 7. Click Apply Changes and Refresh to populate the report.